crfosse/Thingy-52-to-nRF52xx/README.md

 3. Build and flash it to you nrf52 DK.

 Short usage guide:
-In `main.c` you'll find the function `tes_c_evt_handler` ehere you can choose which sensors you want to receive data from.
+In `main.c` you'll find the function `tes_c_evt_handler` where you can choose which sensors you want to receive data from.
 Just call the respective sensor's `ble_tes_c_<sensor type>_notif_enable` function.
 The program then writes the received values over UART to you terminal.

 Note 1: It is possible to get config data from the Thingy, but I haven't looked into how that works.
 Use on your own risk.